 Learning & Fun

-We invite you to learn more here about the mighty, charismatic, and whimsical animal that Dian Fossey introduced to the world and risked her life to save: the magnificent gorilla.
+We invite you to learn more here about the amazing animals that Dian Fossey introduced to the world and risked her life to save – the magnificent gorillas.

 Types of Gorillas